+Abstract.
 In the service computing paradigm, a service broker can build new applications by composing network-accessible services offered by loosely coupled independent providers.
-In this paper, we address the problem of providing a service broker, which offers to prospective users a composite service with a range of different Quality of Service (QoS) classes, with a forward-looking admission control policy based on Markov Decision Processes (MDP).
-This mechanism allows the broker to decide whether to accept or reject a new potential user in such a way to maximize its gain while guaranteeing non-functional QoS requirements to its already admitted users.
-We model the broker using a continuous-time MDP and consider various techniques suitable to solve both infinite-horizon and finite-horizon MDPs.
-To assess the effectiveness of the MDP-based admission control, we present experimental results where we compare the optimal decisions obtained by the analytical solution of the MDP with other admission control policies.
+In this paper, we address the admission control problem for a a service broker which offers to prospective users a composite service with a range of different Quality of Service (QoS) classes.
+We formulate the problem as a Markov Decision Process (MDP) problem with the goal of maximizing the broker revenue while guaranteeing non-functional QoS requirements to its already admitted users.
+To assess the effectiveness of the MDP-based admission control, we present experimental results where we compare the optimal decisions obtained by the analytical solution of the MDP with other policies.